muhimasri/b-editable-table/README.md

 # BootstrapVue Editable Table

-A Vue Editable Table that extends and inherits all Bootstrap table features and provide an easy way to edit cells.
+Ahow thn early stage Vue Editable Table that extends and inherits all Bootstrap table features and provide an easy way to edit cells.

+This is still in Beta and requires testing and validation.
+So please help by creating issues or new features requests.

+If you'd like to understand the code to contribute, please read this article for details.

 ## Prerequisite